What Is The Best Internal Temp For Brisket?

 Why Does My Brisket Internal Temp Stop Rising?

-When you’re monitoring the internal temp of your brisket, it’s quite common to notice that the temperature will stop rising sometime between 150°-170°F. It’s commonly known as the stall, and it can be absolutely nerve-wracking if you aren’t expecting it and it’s your first time smoking a brisket.
+When you’re monitoring the internal temp of your brisket, it’s quite common to notice that the temperature will stop rising, or plateau, sometime between 150°-170°F. It’s commonly known as the stall, and it can be absolutely nerve-wracking if you aren’t expecting it and it’s your first time smoking a brisket.

 Brisket Stall Temps

 The stall happens when the moisture evaporating from the surface of the meat overcomes the heat from the smoker.
-It’s much like a human sweating to cool off.
-This will cause the brisket internal temp to stall its rise, hence the name.
+It’s a lot like how we humans sweat to cool off.
+This will cause the briskets internal temp to stall its rise, hence the name.

 You can also let your smoker and brisket ride the stall out once enough moisture has evaporated.
 However, this does add quite a bit of time until your brisket is ready.